hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ```
 then type <kbd>esc</kbd> to exit insert mode.
 Type and enter `:wq` to write and quit.

-Now that you are back on the command line type `chmod u+x` to make the file executable for yourself.
+Now that you are back on the command line type `chmod u+x compliment.sh` to make the file executable for yourself.
 More on file permissions [HERE](https://github.com/hbctraining/Intro-to-shell-flipped/blob/master/lessons/07_permissions_and_environment_variables.md).

 You may have already guessed that our script takes two different positional parameters.
 The first one is your first name and the second is something you are good at.
 Here is an example: